FakhirChanna/Gallery_Minecraft_Builds/README.md

 <p>where can i check the world?
 Download Here : </p>
 <p>is it heavily modded : No fully vanilla no new bs or changes only quality of life + serverside with backpack mod.
 <p>modlist? where : [here](list.html)
-<p>why the name : RenaissanceCascade (Renaissance is very high medieval name quite don't you think and cascade is just like major event kinda the point is to make so that players are immersed in rich world filled with beuaty and history to explore and admire)</p>
+<p>why the name : RenaissanceCascade (Renaissance is very high medieval name quite don't you think and cascade is just like major event kinda the point is to make so that players are immersed in rich world filled with history to explore)</p>
 <p>how many players are max in server : We are planning to add as many player as we can handle</p>
 <p>what are rules : don't hack, crash server,build massive farms, dox other user and spread drama doing this will get instant ban cold-blooded style.